fangwenji/fangwenji.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 I'm Wenji Fang (方闻绩), a Ph.D. student at the Electronic and Computer Engineering Department of the Hong Kong University of Science and Technology, advised by [Prof. Zhiyao Xie](https://zhiyaoxie.com).
-Previously, I received my M.Phil from the Hong Kong University of Science and Technology (Guangzhou), advised by [Prof. Hongce Zhang](https://hongcezh.people.ust.hk/), and my B.Eng from Nanjing University of Aeronautics and Astronautics.
+Previously, I received my M.Phil from the Hong Kong University of Science and Technology (Guangzhou), advised by [Prof. Hongce Zhang](https://hongcezh.people.ust.hk/) & [Prof. Zhiyao Xie](https://zhiyaoxie.com), and my B.Eng from Nanjing University of Aeronautics and Astronautics.